-- i AUTOFILL Button Pressing this button will turn on the Auto Fill feature.
-The button indicator will be light blue when the Auto Fill is on. - i PUMP Button pressing this button will turn the Water Pump on and off.
-The button indicator is light blue when the pump is powered. - i AUTOGEN Button Pressing this button will select the AGS screens.
-The button indicator is light blue when the Auto Charger is enabled. (see AGS Screens below) - i Block Heater Button Pressing this button toggles the Block Heater relay on/off.
-The button indicator is yellow when the load is shed and blue when on.
+- Genset Button (Top Center) Pressing this button will manually start and stop the generator.
+The button indicator is highlighted when the generator is running.
+This button works the same as the Dash and other remote switches. - i AUTOFILL Button Pressing this button will turn on the Auto Fill feature.
+The button indicator is highlighted when the Auto Fill is on. - i PUMP Button pressing this button will turn the Water Pump on and off.
+The button indicator is highlighted when the pump is powered. - i AUTOGEN Button Pressing this button will select the AGS screens.
+The button indicator is highlighted when the Auto Charger is enabled. (see AGS Screens below) - i Block Heater Button Pressing this button toggles the Block Heater relay on/off.
+The button indicator is highlighted yellow when the load is being shed and blue when on.